uncannyowly/pyTeamsStatus/README.md

       ```bash
       python MSTeams.py
       ```
     - To run as a service on Windows, you can use tools like NSSM (Non-Sucking Service Manager) or Task Scheduler.
-For Linux systems, consider creating a systemd service.

-4. **PowerShell Setup (Alternative to Python script)**:
-    - If preferring PowerShell, follow the PowerShell setup instructions provided, adjusting `Settings.ps1` with your configuration details.
-    - Use the provided PowerShell commands to set up the monitoring script as a service.

 ## Debugging and Logging